-- Also with: Lorenzo Robledo (Baxter henchman), Antonio Molino Rojo (Baxter henchman), Luis Barboo (Baxter henchman), Antonio Padilla (Baxter henchman), Rafael Vaquero (Baxter henchman), Fredy Arco (Jesus), José Canalejas (Alvaro), Fernando Sanchez Polack (Rojo gang member), José Halufi (Rojo gang member), Enrique Santiago (Rojo gang member), Joaquín Solís (Rojo gang member), Juan Cortés (Mexican Cavalry Captain), Antonio Moreno (Juan de Dios), Manuel Pena
+- Uncredited actors: Lorenzo Robledo (Baxter henchman), Antonio Molino Rojo (Baxter henchman), Luis Barboo (Baxter henchman), William Thomkins (Baxter henchman), Antonio Padilla (Baxter henchman), Rafael Vaquero (Baxter henchman), Roman Ariznavarreta (Baxter henchman), Mario de Barros (Baxter henchman), Joe Kamel (Baxter henchman), Nino del Arco (Jesus), José Canalejas (Alvaro), Fernando Sanchez Polack (Rojo gang member), José Halufi (Rojo gang member), Luis Rodriguez (Rojo gang member), Joaquín Solís (Rojo gang member), Juan Cortés (Mexican Cavalry Captain), Antonio Moreno (Juan de Dios)

 - Cinematography: Massimo Dallamano [as Jack Dalmas] [Technicolor - Techniscope 2,35:1]

 - Maestro d'armi: William Thomkins [as W.R.
 Thomkins]